bschilder/Hippo_Eco/README.md

 # Hippo_Eco

-A respository for all code, analyses, results, and data related to the study:
+A repository for all code, analyses, results, and data related to the study:

 ## Evolutionary shifts dramatically reorganized the human hippocampal complex <br><i>Journal of Comparative Neurology</i> (2019)